sdosemon/projecteuler/README.md

 # projecteuler
-This repository is created as a compilation of my attempts of projecteuler.net
+This repository is created as a compilation of my attempts at [projecteuler.net ](https://projecteuler.net)